-- Markham Register of Property of Cultural Heritage Value or Interest - The property is listed. - Staff has prepared background research on the property (see Appendix X) and the Heritage Impact Assessment includes a comprehensive overview of the historical and architectural features (see Section 2- Background and Analysis). - Shouldice Hospital Lease - A portion of the Site is currently occupied by the Shouldice Hospital, a tenant with an ongoing lease arrangement for the main house, addition and parking lot approximately 2 ha in area. - Markham Official Plan 2014 - $\circ~$ Area and Site Specific Policies 9.18.11.2 Shouldice Hospital (this section is under Appeal)
+- Markham Register of Property of Cultural Heritage Value or Interest - The property is listed. - Staff has prepared background research on the property (see Appendix B) and the Heritage Impact Assessment includes a comprehensive overview of the historical and architectural features (see Section 2- Background and Analysis). - Shouldice Hospital Lease - A portion of the Site is currently occupied by the Shouldice Hospital, a tenant with an ongoing lease arrangement for the main house, addition and parking lot approximately 2 ha in area. - Markham Official Plan 2014 - Area and Site Specific Policies 9.18.11.2 Shouldice Hospital (this section is under Appeal)

-- Provides a maximum building height provision is included (3 storeys to the west, 8 Storeys in the middle of the site and 10 storeys along Bayview Avenue) - To retain the heritage building on the lands in-situ as an integral part of the development - To recognize the archaeological potential of the lands and the requirements for an archaeological assessment - Archaeological Assessment Report - The Stage 1 background study concluded that the property exhibits archaeological potential.
+- Provides a maximum building height provision is included (3 storeys to the west, 8 Storeys in the middle of the site and 10 storeys along Bayview Avenue) - To retain the heritage building on the lands in-situ as an integral part of the development - To recognize the archaeological potential of the lands and the requirements for an archaeological assessment - Archaeological Assessment Report - A Stage 1 background study concluded that the property exhibits archaeological potential.
 The Stage 2 property assessment did not identify any archaeological resources within the subject property.
-The report recommends that no further archaeological assessment of the property is required. - Heritage Impact Assessment Report - The report noted that the key cultural heritage features of the site are to be retained, but acknowledges that the new development (buildings and roadways) "will have some impact on the cultural heritage value of the Site".
+The archaeological report recommends that no further archaeological assessment of the property is required. - Heritage Impact Assessment Report (sent to members as a separate document) - The report noted that the key cultural heritage features of the site are to be retained, but acknowledges that the new development (buildings and roadways) "will have some impact on the cultural heritage value of the Site". - The following information is taken from the HIA Report (chapter 7) and represents the opinion of ERA Architects Inc.